-The diagnosis is usually made by a doctor examining the area, the symptoms and history.
+The diagnosis is usually made by a doctor examining the area, and the history and symptoms described by the patient.
 There is no specific test on which the diagnosis can be made.
-The condition is often misdiagnosed initially as a boil, infection or folliculitis; this can result in delayed treatment and progression of the disease with scarring.
+The condition is often misdiagnosed initially as an infection or inflammation of the hair follicles which can result in delayed treatment and progression of the disease with scarring.